 - Repeat this process 3-6 times for best results

 - Your pan will turn a nice brown color during this seasoning process

 Make sure you DO NOT put cookware in the oven if they have wooden handles or grips.
 Many woks have wooden handles and sometimes, depending on the wok, the handle can be removed.
 I did this once, not thinking, and my beautiful wooden handles looked like an overdone steak, black.

-The flaxseed method of seasoning a carbon steel pan, skillet or crepe pan can be used in the oven or on top of the oven.
+The avocado method of seasoning a carbon steel pan, skillet, or crepe pan can be used in the oven or on top of the oven.

 - Make sure that you wash the factory preservative oil off of all the surfaces of the cookware to be seasoned

-- Apply a thin coat of flaxseed oil with a paper towel
+- Apply a thin coat of avocado oil with a paper towel

 - Heat the pan, skillet, or crepe pan to a temperature whereby the oil starts to smoke.